 Browse F.A.Q.
 Topics

 Will I receive the same number of Full Learning Week (FLW) credits as Learning Components Units (LCU) credits?FLW credits and LCU credits are different credits, each awarded for the kind of training received.
-Should an Extension Studies student want to have their LCU credits become are of a degree with the UofN, they would apply to the Dean of the College who will be awarding the degree, to consider the LCU credits as Transfer Credit.
+Should an Extension Studies student want to have their LCU credits become part of a degree with the UofN, they would apply to the Dean of the College who will be awarding the degree, to consider the LCU credits as Transfer Credit.
 The Dean would then evaluate the training received through the Extension Studies course, its appropriateness for the degree being pursued, and award FLW credit as they see fit.
 This is the same process as if you ask for prior learning from a different educational institution to be considered for Transfer Credit.